25.–29. Sept. 2023

 Murray Barrett (Center for Quantum Technologies)

-Dr Kyle Arnold (Center for Quantum Technologies) Dr Zhiqiang Zhang (Center for Quantum Technologies) Dr Rattakorn Keawuam (National Institute of Metrology Thailand)
+Dr. Kyle Arnold (Center for Quantum Technologies) Dr. Zhiqiang Zhang (Center for Quantum Technologies) Dr. Rattakorn Keawuam (National Institute of Metrology Thailand)